24 hours in police custody highlights County Lines exploitation

 We aim to create a supportive environment where children feel safe and can access the help they need.
 Our work includes outreach programmes, training for professionals, and advocacy for policy changes to improve the protection of children across the UK.

 The fight against County Lines gangs is ongoing, and we need your help.
 If you suspect a child is being exploited or involved in criminal activities, please report it.
-Together, we can make a real difference in protecting children from this terrible exploitation.
+Together, we can make a real difference and protecting more children from being exploited.

 For more information on how you can get involved and help protect vulnerable children, click the link below.